fqaiser94/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

 After the collection process, I had 51,585 number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by cropping out the top half of the image.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as the MSE loss did not change much after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.